KedarPanchal/SimpleRecorder/README.md

 Click run to run the recordings at the number of times and speed specified.

+The default key to terminate the recording is F8, the default speed is 1, and the default number of times to run is 1.

 Click Exit to exit the program, and click Clear Recording to reset the recording to a blank slate.